ReactMVC/TranslationManager/README.md

 # Translation Manager
-a fast Translation Manager for php powered by google-translate-php
+DarkPHP is a fast Translation Manager for php and laravel powered by google-translate-php

 ## installation
 ```